hodo92/alloweb/README.md

 - Multer

-## Author
+## Authors
-Amos Sidelnik
+- Amos Sidelnik
 https://github.com/asidelnik

-Chaim Ochs, Daniel Salvatori, Hod Yehezkel
+- Chaim Ochs, Daniel Salvatori, Hod Yehezkel

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.